Beef Braciole Recipe (Braciola)

 • Roll the beef into a cylinder, tucking in the sides to hold in the filling as you roll.
 Secure with toothpicks.

-• Heat olive oil in a Dutch oven or large pot over medium-high heat.
-Place the beef rolls, seam side down in the pot and brown seam side first to seal it.
-Cook, turning the meat occasionally until each roll is nicely browned on all sides.
-Transfer to a plate.
+• Heat the olive oil in a Dutch oven or large pot over medium-high heat.
+Working in two batches of six each, place the beef rolls in the pot, seam side down first, which will help to seal it.
+Cook, turning the meat occasionally until each roll is nicely browned on all sides, adjusting the heat as necessary to prevent burning.
+Transfer to a plate and repeat with the remaining six rolls.

-• To thicken, place pot back on the stove if cooked in the oven.
-Remove some of the hot cooking liquid to a bowl.
-Add the flour and stir until smooth to create a slurry.
-Slowly add it to the hot cooking liquid, bring to a slow simmer and cook until thickened.
+• Place the pot back on the stove.
+Put the flour in a heat-proof bowl, then remove some of the hot cooking liquid.
+Stir until smooth to create a slurry.
+Slowly add the slurry to the liquid in the pot, bring to a slow simmer, and cook until thickened.

 • Season with salt and black pepper to taste.
-Remove toothpicks and serve over pasta with additional grated cheese if desired.
+Add a pinch of sugar if needed.
+Pour the sauce over the beef rolls on the platter.
+Garnish with chopped fresh parsley.
+Serve over pasta, potatoes, or polenta with additional grated cheese if desired.

 VIDEO

-If cooking on the stovetop, you may not need the flour to thicken the sauce because of how the sauce will reduce.
+• If cooking on the stovetop, you may not need the flour to thicken the sauce because the sauce will reduce.

 Nutrition